Searches - Con29 Enquiries of a Local Authority

 Please note that in order to be able to get the most out of the information available, you will need access to the County Council website, a clear plan of the property, and the Ordnance Survey grid reference.
 If the property is on a new estate, you may also need the development sales name and phase number.

-Requests for additional information outside the remit of Con29 Enquiries of a Local Authority are likely to require payment of a fee.
+Requests for additional information outside the remit of Con29 Enquiries of a Local Authority are likely to require payment of a separate fee.

 Sources of information relating to the Con29 2016 Edition (Ed.July 2016)